Shopify/polaris/src/components/Popover/README.md

 <!-- content-for: web -->

-Popovers usually contain an[option list](/components/lists-and-tables/option-list) or an [action list](/components/actions/action-list), but can also contain other controls or content.
+Popovers usually contain an [option list](/components/lists-and-tables/option-list) or an [action list](/components/actions/action-list), but can also contain other controls or content.

 ### Keyboard support